 An individual should see their doctor if they regularly experience drenching night sweats, particularly if it accompanies other symptoms.
 If a doctor suspects leukemia, they may order blood tests, which can help diagnose and determine the type of leukemia.

 A person undergoing treatment for leukemia may also experience night sweats as a side effect.
-The National Cancer Institute notes that night sweats are common in people receiving cancer treatment and may be due to chemotherapy, surgery, radiation therapy, and taking certain medications.
+The

 People experiencing night sweats due to leukemia can try the following to get better sleep at night: